yt659/HiSparse/Readme.md

 source download.sh
 ```
 You will find two directories: ```graph``` and ```pruned_nn``` containing the datasets used in our evaluation.

+> If you are part of Zhang Group members and is running on our research servers, you may directly source
+the provided `setup.sh` and skip steps 2 and 3.

 ### 2. Install cnpy to load the datasets
 Cnpy is a C++ library that enables reading ```.npy``` files in C++.
 It is open-sourced available here: https://github.com/rogersce/cnpy.